What are the Different Types of Painter’s Tape?

 While a blue painter’s tape comes with medium tack adhesive, green painter’s tape is known for its stronger adhesion and high tackiness.

-Since green painter’s tape comes with stronger adhesive it’s the best option to use when you want to protect rough or uneven surfaces from getting the paint.
+Since green painter’s tape comes with stronger adhesive, it’s the best option to use when you want to protect rough or uneven surfaces from getting painted.

 3- Yellow Tape

-The yellow tape has the weakest adhesive material.
+The yellow tape has the weakest adhesive material and is also known as a low-tack painter’s tape.

 4- White Masking Tape

-It might be confusing as to why white masking tape is the best type of painter’s tape.
+It may seem confusing why white masking tape is often considered a type of painter’s tape.

 Different types based on material